MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 #### Web service limits

-You can adjust NST settings related to web service calls to implement resource governance (and avoid resource starvation on the NSTs) here:
+You can adjust server instance settings related to web service calls to implement resource governance (and avoid resource starvation on the server instances) here:

 - [SOAP Services Settings](../administration/configure-server-instance.md#SOAPServices)
 - [OData Services Settings](../administration/configure-server-instance.md#ODataServices)

 #### Task Scheduler

-You can adjust NST settings related to the task scheduler to implement resource governance (and avoid resource starvation on the NSTs) here:
+You can adjust server instance settings related to the task scheduler to implement resource governance (and avoid resource starvation on the server instances) here:

 - [Maximum Concurrent Running Tasks](../administration/configure-server-instance.md#Task)